-Ways You Can Show Up for Pride in 2024
+Ways You Can Show Up for Pride in 2025

 Learn how you can make the most out of this year's Pride Month

+Pride feels different this year.
 As LGBTQ+ people, our lives, communities, and families continue to be attacked.
-Over 500 anti-LGBTQ+ bills have been proposed or passed in the United States.
-Our humanity is being debated in the public sphere.
+Federally, we are seeing an onslaught of dangerous and harmful actions by the new administration.
+On the state level, over 500 anti-LGBTQ+ bills have been proposed or passed in the United States.
+Our humanity is being debated in the public sphere everyday.

-As queer and trans Jews, we are vulnerable on multiple fronts.
-And yet, Pride is a time to celebrate our resistance and resilience.
+Pride is a time to celebrate our resistance and resilience.
 We stand on the shoulders of our LGBTQ+ Jewish ancestors who survived so that we could thrive.
 And one of the ways to not give in to harmful rhetoric is to show those who don’t believe we should exist that we are here, proudly and joyously.
 We aren’t going anywhere.
 Our communities are beautiful, exuberant, generative spaces of love and belonging.

 Here are some actions you can take to support us this Pride Month:

-Honor the complexity of Pride 2024 by sharing both the challenges and the joys.
+Honor the complexity of Pride 2025 by sharing both the challenges and the joys.
 This year is not all rainbows and glitter.
 But we don’t want our community to be demoralized—we want to give them a sense of hope and remind them of the community that embraces them for all they are.
 Here are some tips for language to use this year when talking about Pride:

 • Draw on your legacy and values.
 As Jews, we know that we are the inheritors of strength and resilience.
 No matter how bleak things seem, we are a people who know how to survive and ultimately thrive.

-Take Jewish Actions to advocate for the LGBTQ+ community!
+Take Jewish actions to advocate for the LGBTQ+ community!

 Encourage your Jewish community to participate in a Pride event, or find one near you to participate in on your own!